 We began our hike at this 576 acre preserve by entering the deer enclosure.
 In 2010 the fence was erected to promote healthier native plant life.
 There are currently 5 miles of trails.
 The Yellow Trail has been closed for years due to beaver activity.

 The Blue Trail begins with lots of roots and rocks.
 There are several small footbridges to cross the muddier parts of the trail.
-Initially the incline is slow through rolling hills.
 Although the majority of the forest is comprised of oak and sugar maples, we did come through a small pine forest among a large rock outcropping.

 Cross over the brook to the other side; the trail is beautiful and there were several little waterfalls at different parts the further down we walked.
 Make a right on the Green Trail before the fence.
 Again, this part of the trail was a little hard to follow.